rmodis1/modisette/README.md

 ## Overview

-This capstone project for CODE:You is a personal website for a client, showcasing a blend of modern web technologies and backend functionality.
-Built with ASP.NET Core's Razor Pages, it leverages C#, HTML, CSS, and JavaScript to create a responsive user interface.
+This capstone project for CODE: You is a personal website for a client that features responsive web design and solid (i.e., SOLID) backend functionality.
+Built with ASP.NET Core's Razor Pages, it leverages C#, HTML, CSS, and JavaScript to create a dynamic and responsive user interface.
 The site features general access to Home, About, Content, and Contact pages, with the About page consuming Twitter's (X's) oEmbed API to integrate her social media feed.
 Contact form submissions are securely stored in a SQLite database, with notifications sent to the client via Google's SMTP.
 A hidden admin section allows the client to manage contact submissions and perform CRUD operations on courses and content, with course files stored in the “wwwroot” folder.
 Authentication and authorization are handled through Auth0, with a custom Node.js script ensuring secure admin access.

 This project demonstrates my ability to develop viable solutions for clients by creating cohesive full-stack applications with secure authentication and authorization flows.